A mentor recommended she get her MBA. She knew it would be a time commitment, but it would help her get ahead.

 Full-time MBA studies weren't an option.
 She had bills to pay.
 Part-time—now that could work, she realized.
 Shanna did her homework.

-The week of the show, Shanna works 12 hour days.
+The week of the show, Shanna, a senior product marketing manager, works 12 hour days.
 From morning to night, there are presentations, meetings, events, roundtables, parties, and more parties.
 And for Shanna, this time there was school.

-“That week I had to miss Wed-Friday classes and, to be honest, though I went to class the week before, I was distracted… just trying to keep both things moving,” says Shanna.
+“That week I had to miss Wednesday-Friday classes and, to be honest, though I went to class the week before, I was distracted… just trying to keep both things moving,” says Shanna.

 Lucky for her, early communication paid off.
 She told her professors about the event in advance, and they understood.